-- Over a third of estuarine waters (35%) are impaired for one or more designated use.
-Pathogens - 23%, or 31.7 square miles, of Rhode Island's shellfishing waters are closed and unavailable for harvest due to elevated levels of pathogens. (excludes off-shore waters) - Over 87% of estuarine waters are categorized as acceptable for swimming and other recreation; about 10% are not safe for recreation.
+- 23%, or 31.7 square miles, of Rhode Island's shellfishing waters are closed and unavailable for harvest due to elevated levels of pathogens. (excludes off-shore waters) - Over 87% of estuarine waters are categorized as acceptable for swimming and other recreation; about 10% are not safe for recreation.